YuanTony/chemistry-assistant/rag-embeddings/README.md

   }'
 ```

-> We are using 384 dimentions for the embedding model `all-MiniLM-L6-v2`.
+> We are using 384 dimensions for the embedding model `all-MiniLM-L6-v2`.

 Confirm that the collection is successfully created.